Tacit Networks: Products and technology

+iShared

+Tacit’s flagship iShared product family provided WAFS and WAN-optimization capabilities for enterprise branch offices.
+Industry coverage described iShared as a branch-office caching and acceleration platform designed to keep centralized file servers in the data center while delivering improved performance to remote offices.

+iShared Mini

+In 2006, Tacit introduced iShared Mini, targeting small offices with up to five users.
+The entry-level appliance was priced around $4,000 and was marketed as a smaller version of Tacit’s enterprise iShared systems, combining WAN optimization with branch-office services such as file and e-mail acceleration and local caching.

+Mobiliti

+Following the acquisition of Mobiliti, Tacit planned to integrate Mobiliti’s client/server software into its broader remote-office strategy, extending backup and synchronization beyond fixed branch locations to mobile workers.

+Acquisitions

 On January 30, 2004, Tacit Networks acquired the assets of AttachStor.
 The AttachStor technology provided the basis for the email acceleration feature in the iShared product.

 On December 30, 2005, Tacit Networks acquired the assets of Mobiliti and integrated the Mobiliti product line into its portfolio.

 On May 15, 2006, Packeteer acquired Tacit Networks and integrated the iShared and Mobiliti product lines into the Packeteer portfolio.